Ontario Shores Centre for Mental Health Sciences: History

 In 1911, the architect, James Govan, working with a team of advisory psychiatrists, physicians and government officials, presented his design for the Whitby Hospital.

 Govan worked to ensure the design would be unlike that of past hospitals (dark and damp, with barred windows).
 The design called for sixteen cottages where patients would live while receiving treatment.
 In addition, each cottage was constructed in such a manner as to allow natural sunlight through the windows.
-Each cottage could hold up to 70 patients.
-The patients could move freely without having to travel through tunnels.
+Each cottage held around 60 patients.
+The cottages' location ensured that staff buildings and therapy facilities were within a short walking distance.

 One aspect of the new mental health facility was the physical site, situated 50 km east of Toronto.
 Purchased by the Provincial Government early in 1912, the grounds originally consisted of 640 acre of treed farmland that sloped gently to Lake Ontario.
 The hospital offered patients fresh air, sunshine, space to walk and an opportunity to heal.

 In 1914, war broke out, and while construction on the hospital continued, progress slowed.
 Over the next two years, however, as more and more buildings were completed, doctors transferred psychiatric patients from Toronto facilities.

 By February 1917, large numbers of soldiers were returning from overseas.
 Many were badly wounded and needed intense, long-term treatment.
 Since general hospitals were not equipped to meet such needs, the Military Hospitals Commission made arrangements to lease patient cottages for the purpose of treating wounded soldiers.